carrtesy/carrtesy.github.io/_pages/about.md

 ## Recently Working

-1. I'm currently doing my SW Developer Internship at *KT Corp.
-(Korea Telecom)*.

-2. I'm Interested in Algorithmic Trading Strategies, and now trying Reinforcement Learning for that project.
+1. I'm Interested in Algorithmic Trading Strategies, and now trying Reinforcement Learning for that project.
 You may visit my [github repo](https://github.com/dongminkim0220/bitmagic) for current status.

 ![crypto](/assets/images/about/crypto.png)